beepbeeptechnology/beepbeeptechnology.github.io/docs/index.md

 But the tools and techniques required to ensure that data is available, reliable and easy to use are increasingly complex, with steep learning curves and ongoing maintenance activities.

-You don't want to have to learn these tools and approaches in order to get the data you want exactly where you need it, consistently.

-That's where we come in.
+If you just want your data exactly where you need it, consistently, but don't want to have to learn these tools and approaches - that's where we come in.

 ## Our Approach
 We take a modular, sequential approach to all aspects of data management, which makes it easier to design, build, deploy, monitor, maintain, quality assure and problem solve.